pedrompsilva/getting_and_cleaning_data/CodeBook.md

 			c) cbind all 3 sets into final one: subject + activity + variables

 		block 3 - assembling the final data set and agregated summary
-			a) as the data in training and test data is complementary (subject are either train or test, never both) a simple rbindind both data sets does the job
+			a) as the data in training and test data is complementary (subject are either train or test, never both) a simple rbind of both data sets gets the job done
 			b) a simple aggregation to build the data average summary